dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Event sourcing vs 2PC (two phase commit):
 * previously in enterprise we used 2PC to ensure that we read from one system & write to another, yet this approach incur a lot of latency
-* now we use messaging system with unique ID per message to ensure data integrity so if our app is broken, we restart and retrieve last message we processed, and then go to broker and ask give me next message after this by this logic all modern brokers work like: kafka, chronicle-queue, aeron, lmax disruptor Thread affinity:
+* now we use messaging system with unique ID per message to ensure data integrity so if our app is broken, we restart and retrieve last message we processed, and then go to broker and ask give me next message after this, by this logic all modern brokers work like: kafka, chronicle-queue, aeron, lmax disruptor
+Thread affinity:
 * locking is generally bad for latency, use lock-free & CAS
 * yet locking and jumping between threads is even worse
     * jumping between threads 100s µs
     * staying on same core - 10s µs
-    So if you have to use locking, make sure your threads stay on same core use java thread affinity libraries to ensure it (java doesn't have this feature out-of-the-box)
+    So if you have to use locking, make sure your threads stay on same core - use java thread affinity libraries to ensure it (java doesn't have this feature out-of-the-box)
 * java thread - normal OS thread, so first get thread ID, then use `taskset` to link thread to specific core, yet this core can be taken by OS to run other threads, but we can use `isolcpus` to remove core from linux thread planner and this core will be used by our thread only.
 Once you configure this java spinlocks `Thread.onSpinWait()` doesn't give huge effect, cause sole purpose of this command is to keep burning spu cycles, so OS won't take away this core from your thread, yet if you configures linux and link thread to core, there is no point in this java instruction.
 Thread interleaving: